 This comprehensive study abroad experience and on-site support provide full assistance with everything from academic advising to immersion into Dutch life.
-Each course incorporates cultural excursions and weekend trips to Amsterdam and Brussels.
+Each course incorporates course related field trips to various places within and/or outside of the Netherlands.
 Located in the heart of Europe, this hands-on program, both inside and outside of the classroom, is sure to provide an unforgettable and life-changing experience!

 Here are just a few highlights that make this program exciting and unique: